garfix/nli-go/doc/manual/knowledge-engineer/functions.md

 Destructuring.
 If Q1 holds a quant() relation, this equals, binds its arguments to new variables (`R1`).

     equals(Q1, quant(_, _, R1, _)

+# unify

+This function unifies two terms.
+This can be used for assignment and destructuring.
+Assignment only works for variables that had not been previously assigned.

+    unify(T1, T2)

+* `T1`: a free variable, or any other term
+* `T2`: a free variable, or any other term

+Examples:

+If N1 is an unbound variable, this function is an assignment (N1 becomes 2).
+If N1 is a bound variable, this function checks if both the type and the value are identical.

+    unify(N1, 2)

+Destructuring.
+If Q1 holds a quant() relation, this equals, binds its arguments to new variables (`R1`).

+    unify(Q1, quant(_, _, R1, _)

 ## not_equals